gary-jipp/promises-review/README.md

 # Promises Review

 In this session we will talk about Promises
-- why we prefer to use them to callbacks
+- why we generally prefer them to callbacks
 - how and why we create them (spoiler: rarely)
 - how and when we use them (spoiler: often!)
 - you gotta be able to handle rejection.
 It happens!